brianagude/gulp-template/README.md

 3. run `gulp` in terminal

 <b>This gulpfile will:</b>
-1. minify your imgs
-2. turn your sass to css, and minify that
+1. turn your sass to css, and minify that
-3. put all js files into 1 file and minify that
+2. put all js files into 1 file and minify that
-4. open your index file in your browser & restart when you edit your css, js, and html files
+3. open your index file in your browser & restart when you edit your scss, and html files

 Ya welcome!